MPI-Certified Vehicle Inspection Station for BIIC

 Notes for Customers

-MPI Workload – We remain primarily a collision repair facility under contract with Manitoba Public Insurance.
-At times of high MPI workload, Body Integrity requests may experience a short delay.
+MPI Workload – We remain primarily a collision repair facility under contract with Manitoba Public Insurance (MPI).
+During periods of high MPI workload, Body Integrity Inspection requests may experience short delays.
+Most vehicles are inspected within 1–2 business days of arrival when a properly completed intake form is received.

 COI Requirement – After passing Body Integrity, you must still obtain a Certificate of Inspection before the vehicle can be registered.